mauryashashish/Amazon-Wishlist-Price-Tracker/README.md

 # Amazon-Wishlist-Price-Tracker

 This is a simple and useful python script to track the prices of your favourite products on amazon.in regularly after some interval of time.
-This code uses object oriented programming concepts, mail automation and web scrapping.
+This code uses object oriented programming concepts, mail automation and data scraping.

 <h3>Several libraries of python is used in this script:</h3>